Villanova-AI/villanova_developers/docs/villanova10/docs/curate/bundle-component-details.md

 # Bundle Component Descriptors

-Elements such as pages, content, simple widgets, fragments, and static resources that belong to a bundle are classified as platform components on Entando.
+Elements such as pages, content, simple widgets, fragments, and static resources that belong to a bundle are classified as platform components on Villanova.
 The following paragraphs describe each of these types and how they can be used in a bundle, with an example.

-Currently, Entando supports the following component types:
+Currently, Villanova supports the following component types:

 ![component-types.png](./img/component-types.png)

 Each is defined by a descriptor YAML placed in the corresponding folder inside the bundle `platform` directory.
-During the pack phase of building an Entando bundle, the descriptors are included in the resulting Docker image following this pattern.
+During the pack phase of building an Villanova bundle, the descriptors are included in the resulting Docker image following this pattern.

-Here is an example structure of the `platform` directory in an Entando Bundle project:
+Here is an example structure of the `platform` directory in an Villanova Bundle project:

 ```
 bundle-project/